wachtel1/tra.py/README.md

 - LibreTranslate API
 - Microsoft Translator API (requires an API key)

+## Features:
+- Multiple macro
+- Global shortcuts to run macro or paste the text from the clipboard
+- Separate macro for formatting the input text
+- Multiple format options to automate input text clean up and formatting
+- Language pairs (source-target) to never change the target language manually again

 ## Plans:
 - [ ] Test and release for Linux.
 - [ ] Test and release for Mac OS.